Pedro Pascal biography

 Aside from acting in popular TV shows, Pedro is also well-versed in stage production, and has experience as both an actor and director.
 He has appeared in numerous plays, including Maple and Vine by Jordan Harrison, Beauty of the Father by Nilo Cruz, David Greenspan's Old Comedy, Terrence McNally's Some Men, and Shakespeare in the Park's 2006 production of Macbeth.
 He is a member of New York City's LAByrinth Theater Company.
 Pedro received the Los Angeles Drama Critics Circle Award and Garland Award for his role in the International City Theater production of Orphans.

 Pedro has called New York City home for over 20 years.
-Proving himself to be an actor of all trades, Pedro co-stars alongside Matt Damon in The Great Wall (2017), and also plays a starring role as Jack Daniels in the sequel Kingsman: The Golden Circle (2017).
+Proving himself to be an actor of all trades, Pedro co-starred alongside Matt Damon in The Great Wall (2017), played a starring role as Jack Daniels in the sequel Kingsman: The Golden Circle (2017) and starred with Denzel Washington in The Equalizer 2 (2018).